Charlotte Mensah: Awards and recognition

+In February 2024, she was interviewed about her life and career on the BBC World Service's Witness History.

 Philanthropy

 Charlotte Mensah Academy

 She founded the Charlotte Mensah Academy, through which she organises workshops to train young, less fortunate individuals in Ghana her skill.

 Ladies of Visionary Empowerment (LOVE)

 She also founded the Ladies of Visionary Empowerment which aims at furthering education opportunities and empowerment for young women in Africa.